autometrics-dev/autometrics-ts/README.md

 ## Features

-- ✨ `autometrics` wrapper instruments any function or class method to track the most useful metrics
+- ✨ `autometrics` wrapper instruments any function or class method to track its most useful metrics
 - 🌳 Works in NodeJS and browser environments (Deno and serverless support coming soon)
 - 💡 Writes Prometheus queries so you can understand the data generated without